 Coffee enthusiasts recognize a Liberica cup with floral, fruity flavors and a bittersweet aftertaste.
 Liberica has a light to medium body.

-You might also to read our coffee producing countries article.
+Having fun to read types of coffee beans?
+Check out our coffee producing countries article.

 Excelsa was classified as a separate bean until 2006.
 But today, it is a variant for Liberica beans.
 Although it has a distinct taste and complex flavors, the bean shapes are similar.